Automate Square tasks via Rube MCP (Composio): payments, orders, invoices, locations. Always search tools first for current schemas.

 Suggestions

-Add at least one concrete, complete tool invocation example per workflow showing actual parameter values and expected response structure (e.g., a full RUBE_SEARCH_TOOLS call with the Square toolkit and its response).
+Add at least one concrete, complete tool invocation example per workflow showing actual parameter values (e.g., a full RUBE_SEARCH_TOOLS call with the square toolkit, or a SQUARE_SEARCH_ORDERS call with a real query filter structure).

 | Dimension | Reasoning | Score |